 The creation of CCBA involved the merger of:

 1. SABMiller’s Coca-Cola bottling franchise (ABI) and its Appletiser bottling businesses in South Africa, together with its soft drinks businesses in Comoros and Mayotte, as well as its water businesses in Ethiopia, Kenya and Uganda.

 2. GFI’s Coca-Cola Fortune in South Africa and its other African Coca-Cola bottling businesses in Ethiopia, Kenya, Mozambique, Namibia, Tanzania and Uganda.

 3. The Coca-Cola Company’s South African soft drinks bottling businesses, Coca-Cola Canners, Valpré, and Coca-Cola Shanduka Beverages.

-In Phase II, it is intended that SABMiller contributes its Swaziland soft drinks bottling business, and the soft drinks bottling businesses of its listed subsidiaries in Botswana and Zambia.
+In Phase II, it is intended that SABMiller contributes its Swaziland soft drinks bottling business.

 The combined footprint of the African bottling interest of Coca-Cola and SABMiller, coupled with the on-the-ground expertise of the SABCO and Shanduka businesses which have shown deftness in understanding and growing in emerging markets, resulted in a more streamlined and efficient Pan African bottling operation.
 This enables CCBA to best serve its consumers and communities in Africa through greater variety, broader availability and better value.